george-prisma/prisma-graphql-pagination-tutorial/README.md

 ## Prerequisites

-This tutorial assumes you have a working copy of GraphQL with Apollo, Nexus-prisma, Prisma Client and Prisma Migrate.
+This tutorial assumes you have a working copy of `GraphQL` with `Apollo`, `Nexus-Prisma` and `Prisma` Framework.
 Medium level knowledge in those technologies is recommended but not essential.

 We have created a *Pokemon inspired* base template that works out of the box.
-It contains the dependencies, database and migrations.
+It contains the required database, dependencies and migrations.

-<details><summary><strong>Follow the these steps</strong> to get the base repository up and running.</summary>
+<details><summary><strong>Follow these steps</strong> to get the base repository up and running.</summary>

 ### 1. Download GraphQL base files

-Download the GraphQL base files created for this tutorial:
+Download the `GraphQL` base files created for this tutorial:

 ```
 curl -L https://github.com/george-prisma/graphql-base/archive/refs/tags/v1.0.0.tar.gz | tar -xz